OpenLineage/OpenLineage/website/docs/integrations/spark/testing.md

 ### Tests definition directories

- * Specified test directory should contain one ore more directories and each of the subdirectories contains separate test definition.
+ * Specified test directory should contain one or more directories and each of the subdirectories contains separate test definition.
  * Each test directory should contain a single `.sql` or `.py` pySpark code file containing a job definition.
 For `.sql` file each line of the file is decorated with `spark.sql()` and transformed into pySpark script.
 For pySpark scripts, a user should instantiate SparkSession with OpenLineage parameters configured properly.
 Please refer to existing tests for usage examples.
  * Each test directory should contain on or more event definition file with `.json` extensions defining an expected content of any of the events emitted by the job run.